isl-org/Open3D/docs/tutorial/docker/docker.rst

 This recipe was developed and tested on Ubuntu 18.04.
 Other distributions might need slightly different instructions.

+.. _docker_installation:

-Docker installation
+Ubuntu installation
 ===================

-.. warning:: | The information below may become outdated.
-             | For the latest and most accurate installation guide see the official documentation at `Docker-CE install <https://docs.docker.com/install/>`_.
+.. warning:: For the latest and most accurate installation guide see the official documentation at `Docker-CE install <https://docs.docker.com/install/>`_.

 The prefered installation mode is to use the official `Docker repository <https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository>`_.

-Install dependencies
+Install dependencies:

 .. code-block:: sh